Ancient / Prehistoric Age of India GK Notes

 Neolithic age (5,000 BC – 2,500 BC)

-≡ The Neolithic Age never occurred in India before 4,000 BC.
-The beginning of this period observed in some parts of South and East India around 500 BC.
-Even in the Neolithic Age, humankind generally made tools by stone; the tools were smooth, sharp, and lethal.
+The Neolithic Age never occurred in India before 4,000 BC.
+The beginning of this period was observed in some parts of South and East India around 500 BC.
+Even in the Neolithic Age, people generally made tools with stone; the tools were smooth, sharp, polished, and lethal.

-≡ In the Neolithic Age, humans had learned to cultivate.
+In the Neolithic Age, humans had learned to cultivate.
 That was the beginning of agriculture.
-The grain they produced were Barley, buckwheat, ragi, oats.
+The grain they produced were Barley, buckwheat, ragi, and oats.

-≡ People of this age were the first to use the fire.
-They also learned to make pottery by potter’s wheel.
+People of this age were the first to use the fire.
+They also learned to make pottery with a potter’s wheel.
 In addition, they used to draw various pictures on pottery.
 In the caves where Neolithic humans lived, images of dancing and hunting were also observed.

 neolithic sites in india